frasten/wordpresscom-popular-posts/readme.txt

 * `exclude` (the list of post/page IDs to exclude, separated by commas.
 Read the following FAQ for instructions)
 * `cutoff` (don't show posts/pages with a view count under this number, default 0, i.e. unlimited)
 * `list_tag` (can be: ul, ol, default ul)
+* `category` (the ID of the category, see FAQ below for info.
+Default 0, i.e. all categories)

 Example: if you want to show the widget without any title, the 3 most viewed articles, in the last week, and in this format: